Tunable helical crystals: Effect of the electron-electron interaction

-The renormalization of separate junctions happens at relatively high temperatures when the running energy scale is $E_{\rm F}> E >\max [T,\Delta]$ (or, equivalently, the spatial interval lies between $\lambda_{\rm F}$ and $\min [L, l_T] $).
+As discussed to some detail in Appendix \ref{sec:AppRen}, we propose the following scenario.
+The renormalization of separate junctions happens at relatively high temperatures when the running energy scale is \be E_{\rm F}> E >\max [T,v_{\rm F}/L] , \ee (or, equivalently, the spatial interval lies between $\lambda_{\rm F}$ and $\min [L, l_T] $).
 When the temperature becomes low, $T<v_{\rm F}/L,$ the junctions cannot be regarded as separate from each other and form an effective media.
 In other words, RG flow for the junctions' renormalization stops when $T$ decreases below $v_{\rm F}/L.$